 - Bone density test

 The goal of treatment is to get you to a healthy weight and to help you maintain that weight.
-A healthy weight is above 85 percent of your ideal weight.
+A healthy weight is above 85% of your ideal weight.
 A dietitian can help you learn more about a healthy diet and reasonable calorie and weight goals.

 Cognitive-Behavioral Therapy (CBT)